openstack/octavia/diskimage-create/README.rst

 Test Prerequisites
 ------------------
 The tox image tests require libguestfs-tools 1.24 or newer.
-Libguestfs allows testing the Amphora image without requiring root privledges.
+Libguestfs allows testing the Amphora image without requiring root privileges.
 On Ubuntu systems you also need to give read access to the kernels for the user running the tests: